-The policies contained in this Plan are intended to provide direction to both Lethbridge County and Vulcan County Councils, subdivision and development authorities, and administrations to manage the lands contained within the Plan Area.
+The policies contained in this Plan are intended to provide direction to both Lethbridge County and the County of Warner Councils, subdivision and development authorities, and administrations to manage the lands contained within the Plan Area.
 The policies of this Plan apply to all land within the Plan Area boundary as shown in Map 1.